bowman2001/perplexdoc/content/doc/extended/table/index.md

 tags: [Block]
 ---

+Markdown tables need some care, because their layout breaks, when the content of one row exceeds the available width.
+{.p-first} <!--more-->

 | First |     Second     |  Third   |    Fourth    |    Fifth |
 | :---- | :------------: | :------: | :----------: | -------: |
 | left  |    centered    | centered |   centered   |    right |